plellouche/Res.-Energy-Cost-Optimization-Tool/README.md

 - Off peak time range

 The tool will prompt the user to input a list of appliances they use regularly in their household based on a list of common appliances that will be presented to the user.
+The user will have a choice to solely provide the tool with the appliance name and their usage pattern and let it make calculations based off of defaults, or they will be able to create custom querys by defining appliance name, consumption, typical consumption schedules, and potential seasonality (ex AC only being used in the summer,)

 From this list of appliances a daily consumption profile will be generated, and the associated daily and monthly energy cost will be calculated using the appropriate rate instance.
 The tool will then calculate the optimal consumption profile to minimize the overall cost of energy by proposing alternate times during which these appliances are used
 (off peak hours, avoiding staggered use to reduce demand charges, etc.).
-Tool will generate a report with a side by side comparison of the current vs. optimized cost of each appliance.
+It will also calculate an average consumption profile with assumptions backed by research on consumer patterns.
+The tool will then generategenerate a report with a side by side comparison of the current vs. optimized  and average costs of each appliance, as well as the total savings potential for each season.

-For each appliance and associated configuration, an associated demand and energy cost will be generated.
-Costs for all utilities and different configurations will then be compiled and returned to the user, allowing them to choose a configuration that fits their needs and see how much it will save them compared to their baseline configuration.

 Presentation
 Tool will generate a report with a side by side comparison of the current vs. optimized cost of each appliance.
+This will be in the command line, as there was no time to implement a flask presentation.